esmini/esmini/README.md

 ### Scenario video clip generator
 [esmini-visualizer](https://github.com/matthewcoyle-cpc/esmini-visualiser) is a tool to automatically generate video visualizations of scenarios.

+Note that it does not seem to work with Anti-Alias filtering.
+Therefore make sure to run EgoSimulator without Anti-Alias by providing argument "--aa_mode 0".

 ### Scenario editor
 [RControlStation scenario editor](https://github.com/vedderb/rise_sdvp).
 An embryo to an OpenSCENARIO editor, part of Self-Driving Model Vehicle Platform (SDVP).